 Both methods should help your child to obtain SAC, should they be eligible.
 A key difference is that alternative evidence is free for families, while a specialist report can be costly.
-You do not need to have both; an application for SAC can be made solely with alternative evidence.
-If you also have a Level C assessor report, the school should include this with your child’s application and both reports will be considered by NZQA.
+School-based evidence applications can only be made of the category of learning disorder.
+You will need a specialist report if you are applying for SAC under the category of sensory/physical/medical conditions.

-A successful SAC application under alternative evidence is not confirmation of a diagnosis; only a registered professional can make a diagnostic assessment.
+A successful SAC application under school-based evidence is not confirmation of a diagnosis; only a registered professional can make a diagnostic assessment.

 What is the process of applying for Special Assessment Conditions (SAC)?